 22.Sarika,C.;Rekha,K.; Murthy B.N.;3 Biotech., 2015, 5, 1-14.

-DOI: 10.1007/s13205-015-0292-7
+: 10.1007/s13205-015-0292-7

 23.Sarika,C.;Rekha,K.; Murthy B. N.;Artif.cells Nanomed.